Projects

 For more information contact: Venetia Evergeti, Senior Teaching Fellow, v.evergeti@surrey.ac.uk

-- Robert Meadows – Department of Sociology
+- Robert Meadows – Sociology

 The increased salience of mental illness within society makes it essential that we engage students in critical sociological studies of mental health.
 At one and the same time, this increased salience requires us to reflect on how best to do so.
-The proposed project aims to evaluate the assessment methods used on Meadows’ final year Sociology of Mental Health module.
+The proposed project aims to evaluate the assessment methods used on Meadows’ final-year Sociology of Mental Health module.
 As part of this, it seeks to explore the possibilities of the co-creation of units of assessment.
 Four focus groups will be held – involving both sociology students with no knowledge of the course and students who will have studied on the module during 2020/2021.
 All focus groups will follow the same instruction.
 A ‘backwards’ approach will be taken, and students will be told ‘we want you to look at the aims of a unit, then to consider what a student is expected to know, to do, and to understand, before moving forward to look at the assessment’.
 See Bournemouth University (n.d.)
 'The co-creation of unit assessments based on the principles of "backward design"’.

 For more information contact: Professor Robert Meadows, r.meadows@surrey.ac.uk